 Consistent with the ASX financial statements, revenue is recognised when it is probable that the economic benefits will flow to these activities and the revenue can be reliably measured.
-Revenue recognition policies have been consistently applies in each financial year.
+Revenue recognition policies have been consistently applied in each financial year.
 The specific allocation of revenues is described below.

-Cash market clearing represents fees earned for the clearing of cash market trades transacted on ASX and other venues.
+Cash market clearing represents fees earned for the central counterparty clearing of cash market trades transacted on ASX and other venues.
 Cash market trades include equities, interest rates, warrants and exchange traded funds.
 Fees are based on a basis point charge on the value of the transaction.
-These fees are accounted for at settlement date.
+These fees are recognised at settlement date.

 Revenue sharing rebate represents the amount of cash market clearing fees rebated to clearing participants.
-In FY14 the amount of the rebate represents 50% of the growth in revenue (prerebate) from cash market clearing for the twelve months ended 30 June 2014 over the prior comparable period.
-For FY13 the rebate was effective from 1 January 2013.
+The amount of the rebate represents 50% of the growth in revenue (pre-rebate) from cash market clearing for the current period over the prior comparable period.
+Rebates are recognised in the period the revenue is earned.